pyecore/pyecore/doc/source/user/advanced.rst

     # prints 'Hello World and guys'

-The exact same process can be applied to static metamodel.
+The exact same process can be applied to a static metamodel.
 Considering that we have a generated metamodel named ``hello``, the previous code becomes:

 .. code-block:: python

-    import pyecore.behavior as behavior
+    import pyecore.behavior # This import adds the behavior decorator to EClass import hello
-    import hello

     @hello.HelloWorld.behavior